 Abundant & Diverse

 What other species forms bird’s nest specimens?
 What other species is found in straw-like tubes several feet long that actually grow from the inside out!
 What other species develops curls and loops and a host of weird shapes?
 Granted, a few other minerals may exhibit one of these oddities, but calcite takes the blue ribbon for odd!

 There are amazing worldwide deposits of the carbonate rocks limestone and dolomite, formed by earlier seas and oceans.
 No wonder Mother Nature has found countless ways to create crystal specimens of calcium carbonate, some of which challenge the imagination.

-Dripping waters in limestone caves can produce some creative formations, including what we call “bird’s nests”.
+How do stalactites and stalagmites form?
+Dripping waters in limestone caves, including caves of the national parks, can produce some creative formations, including what we call “bird’s nests.”
 Water that’s heavily charged with calcium carbonate drips to the floor of the cave, forming a shallow, bowl-shaped mass of calcite as the water evaporates.
 Any rock grains or bits of sand that end up in these shallow depressions get coated with calcite during evaporation.
 Layer upon layer of calcite coats the rock grain until it resembles a pearl or small egg in shape.
 In time, a large number of these masses form in the original bowl.
 Some call the rounded masses “cave pearls”.
 Others compare the pearl-containing calcite bowl to a bird’s nest containing small eggs.

 When caves contain pools of water, it is not unusual for calcite to form sheetlike extensions from the edge of the pond.
 If a sheet breaks loose and floats on the quiet water, calcite crystals can grow on the underside of the calcite “raft”, forming upside down specimens.